hnky/blog/custom-vision-jetson-nano.md

 At the end of this step you have the link to a zip file containing the model, code and DockerFile.

-## 3 - Modify the Custom Vision container to run on the Jetson nano
+## 3 - Modify and run the Custom Vision container on the Jetson nano
 Now we have the zip file containing the DockerFile and model we can download and modify it so it can run on the Jetson Nano.
 It is the easiest to do the steps below through a SSH session.

 - Download the zip file